 A roundup of some of the most popular but completely untrue stories and visuals of the week.
 None of these are legit, even though they were shared widely on social media.
 The Associated Press checked them out.
 Here are the facts:

-— Associated Press writer Melissa Goldin in New York contribute this report.
+— Associated Press writer Karena Phan in Los Angeles contributed this report.

 No, video doesn’t show a Palestinian ‘crisis actor’ admitting to his mother his injuries are fake

 CLAIM: A video shows a Palestinian “crisis actor” removing his bandages to show his worried mother that his injuries aren’t real.